 Preventing abuse in teenage couples is basic in order to promote and create healthy relationships as adults.
 Learn more in this article.

-Mistreatment and abuse can and does occur in adolescent relationships.
-After all, this serious behavior does not only pertain to adults.
+Mistreatment and abuse can and do occur in adolescent relationships.
+Don’t think this topic is restricted to adult relationships.

 Violence in adolescence can be the beginning of a series of tormented and toxic relationships.

 We need to be conscious that mistreatment has nothing to do with age, gender, or culture.
-It’s a mistake to classify it into a particular group.
+It’s a mistake to classify it as a problem that’s limited to a single group.

 Because of this, we should pay attention and have our eyes open to be able to eradicate it as soon as it appears.

-Above all, this is true in adolescence because this is a difficult phase for all young people as they develop their personalities.
+Above all, this is true in adolescence because it’s a difficult phase for all young people as they develop their personalities.

 Negative experiences in infancy

-What we experience in infancy affects us in a very significant way in our adult life.
+What we experience in infancy affects us in a very significant way in our adult lives.

 Because of this, if parents have acted violently, had terrible arguments, or used physical abuse, this can cause adults to repeat this type of behavior.

-Sometimes, it’s not what people really want to do.
-However, it is simply a learned pattern of behavior.
+Sometimes, it’s not something abusers think through.
+It’s simply a learned pattern of behavior.
 Perhaps this is a pain that they carry inside of themselves and it manifests itself in this negative way.

 Mistreatment of children, sexual abuse, and lack of bonding are other forms of negative experiences.
-These experiences can cause an adolescent couple to end up being abusive and violent.
+These experiences can cause an adolescent partner in a relationship to behave abusively or violently.

-Technology has allowed us to see things that we did not have access to before.
-However, it has also made us vulnerable to behavior patterns that we should not learn.
+Technology has allowed us to see things that we hadn’t had access to before.
+However, it has also given us access to behavior patterns that we shouldn’t learn.

-A young person can see commentaries about sexual practices that they may think they can carry out without the approval of the other person.
+A young person can see information about sexual practices that they may think they can carry out without the approval of the other person.
 They may read about or see videos of sadomasochism.

 We must remember that the youngest adolescents are unable to discern fiction from reality.

-Because of this, it is extremely important for parents to try and control what their children see on the internet.
+Because of this, it’s extremely important for parents to try and control what their children see on the internet.
 However, it’s impossible to control this 100%.

 The Basis of Respect

 We try to educate children to respect others and to have potentially healthy relationships.
-Nevertheless, there is still a lot of ground to cover.
+But there’s a lot of ground to cover.

 Our parents are our main examples.
 From a very young age, children are spectators of any type of damaging behavior.
-They don’t imitate at that time, but what happens when they do imitate it?
+They might not imitate at that time, but what happens when they do imitate it?

-An adolescent relationship should never be based on mistreatment and abuse.
+An adolescent relationship should never include mistreatment or abuse.

-For example, sexual education in schools should not just be based on issues such as birth control and STDs.
+For example, sexual education in schools should not just cover issues such as birth control or STDs.
 It should also focus on healthy relationships, mutual respect, and sexual orientation, etc.

-Loving relationships are complicated.
-They become even more so when we are in a difficult stage, such as adolescence.
+Romantic relationships are complicated.
+They become even more so when we’re in a difficult stage, such as adolescence.